dsmsuite/dsmsuite.github.io/user_guide.md

 In the future it might also evaluate dependency rules to verify that the code conforms to the defined architecture.

 ## DSM Viewer
-The DSM viewer can be used to view dependency information.
+The DSM viewer reads the DSM file and visualizes the element hierarchy and dependencies.

 # The DSI file format